SharePoint Storage Limitations

 Set Up Alerts for Sites Nearing Storage Limits

 Proactive alerting systems notify administrators and site owners when storage usage crosses critical thresholds.
-These alerts should provide sufficient lead time for cleanup or capacity expansion before sites enter read only mode.
+These alerts should provide sufficient lead time for cleanup or capacity expansion before sites enter read-only mode.

 Alert thresholds should account for the 24–48 hour lag in storage reporting to ensure adequate response time for addressing capacity issues.